kernicus/apidude-xfer-.NET/readme.txt

 apiDude-xFer
-This is a command shell application for transfering data between mS SQL server and MongoDB.
+This is a command shell application for transfering data between MS SQL server, MySql and MongoDB.

+To get stared create a directory on C. from a command line type: mkdir C:\xFer mkdir C:\xFer

+You can place the shell exe files anywhere you like, but since I like simple paths in my command line, I installed all the files from the zip into C:\xFer.

+Once there I Can start the app: C:\xFer\apidude-xfer

 Conventions:
 DB - you create DBs to connect to and move data to and from.